Why come to Family Therapy or Couples Therapy?

 Open communication can become thwarted through strains in a partnership and simple skills and techniques combined with a renewed attitude can sometimes be the right antidote for your and your partner to arrive once again to a balance of respect, love and trust.

-We see couples together and even separately a few times throughout the course of therapy if that is what is needed at the time.
+Mark and Carol see couples together and each separately a few times throughout the course of therapy if that is what is needed at the time.
 Sessions begin as weekly or fortnightly and then stretch out to monthly after a time of greater stability and trust in it and themselves.

 We hope to bring families feeling disconnected and out-of-relationship back in to relationship which can be both confronting yet rewarding or assist when separation becomes the next stage for a couple.
 I can also provide the couple with appropriate resources which will give them knowledge and understanding and help them develop healthier pathways moving forward.